Ahnfelt/jsonr/README.md

 #  JSONR (.jsonr)

-JSONR is JSON, but with a friendlier syntax, simple to use schemas and efficient binary encoding.
+JSONR is JSON, but with concise syntax, simpler schemas and efficient binary encoding.

 ## Example